-- Horizontal and vertical axes;
+- horizontal and vertical axes;

-- Axes have labels and units;
+- axes have labels and units;

-- Axes have a scale;
+- axes have a scale;

-- Points with a short horizontal and/or vertical line through them;
+- points with vertical and/or horizontal lines through them;

+- a curve or line superimposed.

 Why do we make such plots?

 What features of the graphs do you think are important and why?